3 years and running – supporting almost 800 people across 9 camps in SE Qld

 Spectrum Adventures was created when a few neurodivergent families went camping together.
 Our children played together, delighting in each other’s company, stimming away at times, vocalising and info dumping whilst enjoying shared interests.
-We adults were able to relax and just talk, without fear of judgement or the uncertainty that our children wouldn’t be accepted.
+As adults, we were able to relax and just talk, without fear of judgement or the uncertainty that our children wouldn’t be accepted.
 When meltdowns occurred, we supported each other and when our children experienced something new for the first time, we all cheered.
 We watched our children’s social skills develop and loved witnessing how they learnt from each other and gained valuable skills in making friends.
 We formed lasting friendships.
 This is our wish for you all.

-Spectrum Adventure’s team of support staff are all dedicated and caring disability support carers, with either a lived experience of autism or a career working with autistic families.
-Our team were specially chosen for their warm and nurturing approach and their understanding of neurodiversity.
-All of our carers have a background either in disability support or disability education and have had the necessary checks and training.
-All of our staff have been fully COVID vaccinated, as in line with current Queensland Health regulations.
+All of our carers have a background either in disability support or disability education and have had the necessary checks and training – our camps operate in line with current Queensland Health regulations.

 Julia was one of the co-founders of Spectrum Adventures, having been previously working as a Social Worker with a passion for working with families.

 Julia left Spectrum Adventures late in 2022 and is now on her path for further studies.
 We know she will be brilliant at whatever she sets heart to achieve, and we wish her all the luck!
 It’s been wonderful working on this joint venture together.